hrosman94/MipsSimulator/README.md

     notified with the error: "JUMP NOT FOUND..."

-    For the "mul" operation (contrary to MIPS's ACTUAL multiplication operation "mult"), hi/lo need not be specified (the assignment instructions specify the support of a "mul" operation, and doesn't say that a hi/lo operation need be included) the user may enter it in the same way they would many other ALU instructions:
+    For the "mul" operation (contrary to MIPS's ACTUAL multiplication operation "mult", done to differentiate that hi/lo need not be specified in this program, for simplicity) the user may enter it in the same way they would many other ALU instructions:

         mul $r(register # to hold result), $r(register # to multiply),
                                 $r(register # to multiply)